onenorth/sitecore-experience-analytics-table-control/README.md

 ## Configuration

 The Sitecore Experience Analytics Table Control has a single configuration file **z.OneNorth.ExperienceAnalyticsTableControl.config**.
-This file needs to be placed in the App_Config/Include folder.
+This file needs to be placed in the *App_Config/Include* folder.
 The primary purpose of the file is to register the MVC route used for the web service that provides the data to the Experience Analytics Table Control.

 > Note: This configuration file must be placed after the *Sitecore.ExperienceAnalytics* config files for the route to be setup correctly.

 ## Samples / Examples

-Samples that demonstrate usage are automatically installed if you installed the update package.
+Samples that demonstrate usage are automatically installed via the update package.
 The samples appear in the Sitecore Experience Analytics Dashboard under **Table Control Samples**.
+The samples can be removed by deleting the following node in the *Core* database: */sitecore/client/Applications/ExperienceAnalytics/Dashboard/Table Control Samples*.

 ![Basic Sample](https://raw.github.com/onenorth/sitecore-experience-analytics-table-control/master/img/navigation.png)

 ## Usage

 > NOTE: In general you should be using Sitecore Rocks to configure SPEAK Components.
-All of the following examples use Sitecore Rocks.
+The following following examples use Sitecore Rocks.

 ### ExperienceAnalyticsTableControl